 Every situation has its own keywords.
 Different audiences require different keywords.
-Here are a few introductions with specific characteristics briefly mentioned
+Here are a few briefly mentioned:

-Low search volume, low competitive rate, specific search intent, high conversion rate; use this for targeted pages especially product page and blog posts.
+Low search volume, low competitive rate, specific search intent, high conversion rate; use this for targeted pages especially product pages and blog posts.

 3. Short-term fresh keyword

 Explosive search volume, medium competitive rate, specific search intent, high conversion rate; use it to create up-to-date content for view.